 How it works.

-I provide coaching sessions via Skype or Google Hangouts or Zoom from wherever you are in the world.
+I provide coaching sessions via Zoom from wherever you are in the world.
 Each session lasts 60 minutes and normally costs $350 per session.
 In order to give us the time needed to fully address your situation and potential, I recommend a minimum of twelve sessions.
 Included in the cost of the twelve sessions is the price of the Emotional Intelligence Assessment, which ordinarily costs $200.

 Do you want to assess/increase your Emotional Intelligence so as to develop the positive relationships that may have eluded you in the past?
 Is lack of understanding of your EI preventing you from designing the rewarding relationship you and your partner deserve?
 If so, don’t hesitate to contact me for more information and to schedule your free introductory EIR coaching session.